Frank Siedel

 Frank Siedel (September 5, 1914 – May 9, 1988) was an American writer, historian, educator, and broadcaster.
-Siedel wrote over 1,500 movie, radio, and television scripts and two historical novels: The Ohio Story and Out of The Midwest.
+Siedel wrote over 1,500 movie, radio, and television scripts, and six books including two historical novels: The Ohio Story and Out of The Midwest.

 Frank Siedel created and wrote 1,300 Ohio Story radio and 175 TV scripts.
 Photo courtesy of the Hagley Museum & Library.

-In 1947, Siedel created and wrote the first scripts for the "Ohio Story" radio episodes.
-For five years, the 15-minute show was broadcast live three days a week from the studios of WTAM in Cleveland to a network of Ohio radio stations.
+In 1947, Siedel created and wrote the first scripts for The Ohio Story radio program.
+For five years, the 15-minute show was broadcast live three days a week from WTAM's studios in Cleveland to a network of Ohio radio stations.
 In 1952, the format changed to 10 minutes a night, and the shows were pre-recorded for distribution to 20 Ohio radio stations.
 "Captain Dodge's Uncommon Courage," the last radio show, aired on December 29, 1955.

-In 1953, Siedel initiated a weekly television version of the Ohio Story.
+In 1953, Siedel initiated a weekly television version of "The Ohio Story.
 For two years, the Ohio Story radio and TV episodes overlapped.
 One hundred seventy-five Ohio Story TV episodes were produced.

-Ray Culley of Cinécraft Productions, owner of a sponsored film studio in Cleveland, Ohio, directed the television episodes.
-Stuart Buchanan was the producer for both the radio and TV series.
-The narrator of the radio-TV series was initially Robert Waldrop, and later, Nelson Olmsted (1914–1982).
-William Ellis, Lee Templeton, and Leo Trefzger co-wrote with Siedel some of the later scripts.
-Anson Hardman, General Advertising Manager of Ohio Bell, coordinated the radio series project and did much of the early episode research.
-The radio and TV series sponsor for the entire run was the Ohio Bell Telephone Company.

 The Ohio Story radio-TV series (1947–1961) is said to be the longest-running scripted regional radio/TV show of its time.
-Two of Siedel's three books were offshoots of the "Ohio Story" radio and television series.
+Two of Siedel's six books, The Ohio Story and Out of the Midwest, were offshoots of the radio and television series.